Julian Street Jr. residence

 The Julian Street Jr. residence is an early Modernist fieldstone house in Briarcliff Manor, New York.
 The house was designed by the New York architect Wallace K. Harrison for Julian Street Jr. and his wife, Narcissa, in 1938.
-Harrison, primarily known as a monuments architect through his works in New York City like Rockefeller Center and the United Nations complex, also designed a few private residences.
+Harrison, primarily known as a monuments architect through his works in New York City like Rockefeller Center and the United Nations headquarters complex, also designed a few private residences.
 Harrison designed and built the residence at 710 Long Hill Road West as an unconventional experiment in the early Modernist architecture that was just being introduced in America during the late 1930s.